Noahbrown26/Portfolio-1.0.0/README.md

 This application utilizes `React` as well as `Tailwind CSS` and the `framer motion` package to handle dynamic div elements.

-TODO: Currently I am working on adding a picture of myself to the landing screen.
+-TODO: Currently I am working on adding a picture of myself to the landing screen.
-TODO: Working on fixing the project picutres / display in the projects section.
+-TODO: Working on fixing the project picutres / display in the projects section.
-TODO: Will Add a Resume to my Portfolio once its updated.
+-TODO: Will Add a Resume to my Portfolio once its updated.

 ## Table of Contents
 * [Description](#description)